XanaduAI/strawberryfields/doc/introduction/data.rst

 >>> len(data)
 50000

-The number of photons or clicks in each sample is available using the :meth:`SampleDataset.counts` method:
+The number of photons or clicks in each sample is available using the :meth:`~.SampleDataset.counts` method:

 >>> data.counts()
 [2, 0, 8, 11, ... , 6]